rust-lang/reference/src/items/implementations.md

 The nominal type is called the _implementing type_ and the associable items are the _associated items_ to the implementing type.

 Inherent implementations associate the contained items to the implementing type.
+Inherent implementations can contain [associated functions] (including methods), [associated types], and [associated constants].
+They cannot contain associated type aliases.

+[associated functions]: associated-items.html#associated-functions-and-methods
+[associated types]: associated-items.html#associated-types
+[associated constants]: associated-items.html#associated-constants

-The path to an associated item is: any path to the implementing type followed by the associate item's path component.
-Inherent implementations cannot contain associated type aliases.
+The path to an associated item is: any path to the implementing type, followed by the path to the associate item within the inherent implementation.

 Note that the path to the module containing the inherent implementation does not allow access to the associate item, unless the